-Join Ron Davis for an in-depth discussion in this video Examining the Actvity Monitor, part of Installing and Administering Microsoft SQL Server 2014.
+Join Ron Davis for an in-depth discussion in this video Examining the Actvity Monitor, part of SQL Server 2014: Installation and Administration.

 - Let's take a look at Activity Monitor, and that's started up on Server.
 So I'm going to select Server here, and I'll right click it.
 And here we are, Activity Monitor.
 Up she pops.
 And this'll look fairly familiar to you if you've ever used Task Manager, and gone into detailed view.
 So, I can set the Refresh interval, and currently I have it 1 second.
 I would not normally do that, but I'm collecting it here 1 second because we're just not doing anything with this database, so you know, I'm just trying to show any activity that we have.

 And if we click Processes, you can see the process ID, how it's logged on, the database that we're using, and more information coming across.
 If I have anything that's doing waits for me right here it's going to show me my waits.
 And IOs, I'm not doing anything down here.
 I'm not doing any inputs.
 So, she's just not going to give me much information at all.
 As you see, there's my temps and the counts are all 00 as you come up and down.

 Expensive Queries, this is anything that has happened.
 And if you'll notice, as we drill on down into, we're really looking at just queries that SQL runs internally.
 So if we generate a little activity, let's open a query.
 This is one we've used before.
 I'm going to open Large Execution Plan, and we'll just execute it to see what happens.
 She's done.
 And if we switch on over here and now we go into Processes, now I can come in and I see this process ID.